Scream9371/IPT/README.md

-# Project Title
-Investment Potential Tracking (IPT) for Online Portfolio Selection
+# Investment Potential Tracking (IPT) for Online Portfolio Selection

 ## 📄 Overview
 This project implements the IPT method for online portfolio selection under a rolling evaluation setting.